lethain/staff-eng/src/markdown/guides/create-space-for-others.md

 *   Be the one to take notes.
 This helps destigmatize note-taking as “low status” and also frees up an alternative would-be notetaker to contribute more instead.
 It also gives you something to focus on other than speaking!
 *   If you realize someone’s missing from the discussion who should be there, be the person to pull them into the next occurrence of the meeting.
 Talk with the meeting coordinator to let them know why it’s valuable to include them

-As you follow these more and more faithfully, your experience in meetings will shrink, and your impact on the organization will grow.
+As you follow these more and more faithfully, your speaking in meetings will shrink, and your impact on the organization will grow.

 ## Decisions